jaclyn-taroni/Lupus-NetSVM/README.md

 We aim to put differentially expressed genes into biological context in a manner that does not rely on curated gene sets.
-This allows us to identify relationships that are unknown put supported by data and to do so in a manner that is context (tissue) specific.
+This allows us to identify relationships that are unknown but supported by data and to do so in a manner that is context (tissue) specific.
 This approach has been succesfully applied to summary statistics in GWAS data in a method termed **NetWAS**.
 See [Greene et al. Nat Genet.
 2015](http://www.ncbi.nlm.nih.gov/pubmed/25915600).